longbridge/longbridge-desktop-website/docs/index.md

 <Home
   name="Longbridge Pro"
-  tagline="A new professional securities trading desktop application, delivering an ultra-smooth investment experience for more efficient and convenient trading." download_more="View all versions"
+  tagline="A new professional securities trading desktop application, delivering an ultra-smooth investment experience for more efficient and convenient trading." legacy_info='This brand new version is continuously being optimized and improved. <br />For a more complete feature set, you can download the <a href="https://longbridge.com/download">previous generation</a>.' download_more="View all versions"
   :features='[
     {